The LNG supply chain

 Setting up a LNG chain requires investment in several types of facility:

-– Storage then regasification, to restore the natural gas to its gaseous form, in which it can be transmitted through pipelines for consumption by end customers.
+Storage then regasification, to restore the natural gas to its gaseous form, in which it can be transmitted through pipelines for consumption by end customers or stored in underground tanks.

 The differents steps of a LNG supply chain